genecoding/Cplusplus-How-to-program-8th/ex17_06_file_matching/README.md

 As transactions occur (e.g., sales are made and cash payments arrive), they’re entered into a file.
-At the end of each business period (a month for some companies, a week for others and a day in some cases), the file of transactions (called trans.dat in Exercise 17.3) is applied to the master file (called oldmast.dat in Exercise 17.3), thus updating each account's record of purchases and payments.
+At the end of each business period (a month for some companies, a week for others and a day in some cases), the file of transactions (called trans.dat) is applied to the master file (called oldmast.dat), thus updating each account's record of purchases and payments.
 During an updating run, the master file is rewritten as a new file (newmast.dat), which is then used at the end of the next business period to begin the updating process again.

 File-matching programs must deal with certain problems that do not exist in single-file programs.
 For example, a match does not always occur.
 A customer on the master file might not have